Sofiademolder/My_gitproject-/Dictionary_terms.md

 - What is the difference between git clone and git pull?
 Git pull will add all the new commits made and put them locally (it will not make a cross-reference) Git clone takes everything from the repository and puts it locally

+## Collaborating on GitHub

+Push and pull are very important to avoid conflicts!